guangyaodou/DeonticBench/README.md

 | **Airline** | Airline baggage fee policies | Integer (total cost, $) | 5 | 80 | 300 |
 | **Housing** | U.S. state housing and eviction law (50 states) | `"yes"` / `"no"` | 5 | 78 | 5314 |
 | **USCIS-AAO** | USCIS Administrative Appeals Office immigration cases | `"Accepted"` / `"Dismissed"` | 5 | 28 | 242 |

+For an interactive exploration of the USCIS-AAO cases, see the [USCIS-AAO Stats Dashboard](https://uscis-aao-stats-ui-215c824fe945.herokuapp.com/).

 Each entry contains a natural language `question`, a ground-truth `label`, and a `reference_prolog` program encoding the applicable rules and case facts.
 A `statutes` field carries the relevant legal text — shared across all cases for SARA and Airline, case-specific for Housing and USCIS.